- Your Library

-Selected artists or collectives will be consulted regarding Library location/venue, whether a program is shared in-person, virtually, pre-recorded or recorded live, and flexibility may be required for additions to the performance such as emcees for performances, Q&A segments, or multiple performers.
+Selected artists or collectives will be consulted regarding Library location/venue, and flexibility may be required for additions to the performance such as allowing for emcees, Q&A segments, or sharing timeslots with multiple performers.

 Payment will be made in accordance with the following schedule:

-All payments will be made within 30 days after the completion of performances.
+All payments will be made within 30 days after completion of performances.

-- This Call for Applications is open to amateur/emerging and early-mid career professional performing artists and small performing artist collectives according to the following definitions:
+1. This Call for Applications is open to amateur/emerging and mid-career/professional performing artists and small performing artist collectives according to the following definitions:

-- Artist(s) must be flexible with regards to location, format, and date of the performance(s) based on whatever COVID-19 restrictions or precautions may be in place.
+2. Artist(s) must be flexible with regards to location, format and date of performance(s).

-- The Calgary Public Library reserves the right to photograph, film, videotape, or otherwise depict performances and to distribute such photographs, film, video, or depictions for the purposes of communication of the Program, provided that name recognition is given to the artist and / or collective.
+3. The Calgary Public Library reserves the right to photograph, film, videotape or otherwise depict performances and to distribute such photographs, film, video or depictions for the purposes of communication of the Program, provided that name recognition is given to the artist and / or collective.

-- Artists should supply all required instruments or resources, and sound equipment, with the exception of microphones and speakers for in-person performances (Fender Passport – basic portable sound system).
+5. Artists should supply all required instruments or resources, and sound equipment, with the exception of a microphone(s) and speakers for in-person performances (Fender Passport – basic portable sound system).
 No additional funds will be provided for any additional AV rentals.

-- All performances must be appropriate for all ages and family-friendly.
+6. All performances must be appropriate for all ages and family friendly.